Hanmer Springs: Toponymy

 The town is named after Thomas Hanmer, an owner of Hawkeswood Station near the Conway River during the 1850s.
 Thomas Hanmer was born in Hanmer, Wales.
 He arrived to Lyttelton Harbour in 1852.
 While searching for suitable farming land, he joined a party of surveyors working in the Amuri District.
 During this period he was linked with Hanmer Springs, although he never lived there.
 He was the manager of the St Leonards Station near Culverden from 1855 to 1857.
 He then moved to Queensland, Australia.
 There is a statue of Thomas Hanmer in the centre of Hanmer Springs.

 The Ngāi Tahu name for the springs in the Māori language is Te Whakatakanga o te ngārahu o te ahi a Tamatea, meaning "where the ashes of Tamatea's fire lay".
 The origin of the name is a legend of the ancestor Tamatea Pokai Whenua whose waka Takitimu capsized off the coast of the lower South Island.
 Tamatea Pokai Whenua and his party trekked north up the east coast of the South Island in freezing conditions.
 At the mountains that are now called Banks Peninsula, Tamatea recited a karakia (incantation), calling on the tohunga (traditional priests) in the North Island for help.
 The tohunga sent flames from the North Island volcanoes to warm them.
 As the flames travelled down from the volcanoes to Tamatea in the South Island, some flames fell along the way, creating the hot springs at the place we now know as Hanmer Springs.

 History

+Access to the springs

 In April 1859, the Lyttelton Times published a report about the hot springs by William Jones of St Leonard's station.
 He described seven circular pools ranging in diameter from 3 ft up to 7–8 yd with water temperatures varying from warm to almost boiling.
 In 1860, the Nelson Provincial Government, responsible for the region at the time, designated a reserve, covering 2560 acre of land surrounding the springs.
 Access to the general area was provided by a bridge over the Waiau Uwha River in 1864, constructed by a Mr Handisides of Nelson for NZ£2,000 to a design by John Blackett.
 The bridge lasted only ten years before it was blown over by a Nor'west wind.